olovm/cora-eclipse/readme.md

  4. Go under External Tools Configurations (play icon with toolbox), run mvnPomCleanInstallAllButDocker
  5. Go under External Tools Configurations (play icon with toolbox), run mvnPomCleanInstallDevDocker
  6. Rightclick any project, and choose, maven / update project... (or F5) select all projects and run
- 7. Stop and start containers and tomcat servers.

 ### Start systemOne
 1. Go under External Tools Configurations (play icon with toolbox) and start the docker containers for development by running **systemoneStartDevDockers**